First, if you’re expecting these to be sour: they aren’t. I am not sure why, but they have more of a nutty, whole grain taste than ‘sour’ to me.

 - 1 t. salt

 - The night before you are serving sourdough pancakes, blend together the flour and sourdough starter.
 The batter will be stiff, but you don't want dry spots.
 Add just enough water to get rid of the dry spots.

 - Cover, and let sit overnight.

-- The next morning, add the heat a griddle or skillet on high heat.
+- The next morning, heat a griddle or skillet on high heat.